What is Bridge to Appalachian?

 Any public facility such as the library is open to you.
 Similarly, you can attend any events open to the public or that you are invited to.

-If a student does not attend a NC community college are they still eligible to participate in Bridge?
+If a student does not attend a North Carolina community college are they still eligible to participate in Bridge?

 No, the program is intended as a transfer pathway from a North Carolina community college to App.